-- Kilned or Color malts – Used in smaller amounts, up to 20% of the grain bill.
+- Kilned or Color malts – Used in smaller amounts, up to 20 percent of the grain bill.

 - Crystal or Caramel malts – A special “stewing” process results in a glassy, crunchy texture.
 It provides fat, raisin, or other dried fruit aromas.

-- Roasted malts and grains – Used up to 10% of the grain bill.
+- Roasted malts and grains – Used up to 10 percent of the grain bill.
 Provides aromas and flavors of coffee, chocolate and other roasted foods.